Skip to main content

 IEP FOR THE CHILD WHO TRANSFERS WITHIN THE STATE DURING THE SCHOOL YEAR

-If the child transfers to a new LEA in the same state within the same school year and the parents or the previous LEA verify that the child was receiving special education services in the previous LEA, the new LEA must, in consultation with the parents, provide the child with a free appropriate public education (FAPE) including services comparable to those described in the IEP from the previous LEA until the new LEA either: Citations:
+When a child transfers to a new LEA within the state in the same school year and the parents or the previous LEA verifies that the child had an IEP that was in effect in the previous LEA, the new LEA must, in consultation with the parents, provide the child with FAPE including services comparable to those described in the IEP from the previous LEA until the new LEA either: Citations:

 • Adopts the IEP from the previous LEA; or